 For a good preparation of the participants to attend the ADB Annual Meeting of the Board of Governors 2013, PSI and FES conducted a workshop on PSI’s impact assessment on ADB in the past seven years and a preparatory meeting on 1 May 2013.

 The manifesto of our FES Economy of Tomorrow project has just been published: “The Economy of Tomorrow.
 How to produce socially just, sustainable and green dynamic growth for a Good Society”.

 The manifesto outlines the EoT development model for socially just, sustainable and green dynamic growth, and begins to translate the technical language into a political communication tool.
 The EoT project aims to provide a platform on which a rainbow coalition can join forces for the struggle for a "Good Society".

-If you wish to endorse the Economy of Tomorrow platform, please subscribe on our facebook page under this post.
+If you wish to endorse the Economy of Tomorrow platform, please subscribe on Facebook.
 We hope you share the manifesto with your friends and colleagues.
 Please also “like” the FB page to be updated about future activities and debate with others in the Economy of Tomorrow community.

 ’12 by 12’ Campaign, Regional Workshop Asia

 28-29 April 2013 - Phnom Penh/Cambodia

 Millions of Domestic Workers in Asia, mostly women, have been struggling due to a lack of decent working conditions for many years.
 The lack of regulations and protection often leads to abuse and exploitation of Domestic Workers, including long working hours, non-payment or poor wages, re-strictions of freedom and sexual and gender-based violence.